tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/groupware-migration.md

 1. You must specify a master password, it will be referenced later in this document.
 2. You need to enable the actual master authentication mode.

+To validate the master authentication mode please read the appendix section at the end of the document.

 Updating your deployment with these settings will allow you to continue with the migration scenario.
 Once the migration is completed, you can remove `secrets.oxAppSuite.adminPassword` and need to turn off the migration mode by setting `functional.migration.oxAppSuite.enabled` to `false` or removing that setting, as `false` is the default before you update your deployment once again.

 > **Note**<br>
 > For the changes to take effect, it is sufficient to re-deploy the `open-xchange` component alone.
+But you have to restart the Dovecot Pod(s) manually when switching to/from the master authentication mode for the changes to take effect.

 > **Note**<br>
 > While in master authentication mode, regular users cannot log in to the webmail module of openDesk or access the mail using IMAP, as it is not recommended that users interact with the target mail infrastructure during the migration scenario described in this document.